 The ‘digital body’ is the motif at the heart of Leigh’s musings, referring to our ability to be transported anywhere online when our flawed physical body may ground us to one specific place (for example, a bedroom).
 Yet after jumping between tales of midnight movies, water goddesses and more, it takes a while for an original message to emerge.
 Commentary on our social media obsession, while imaginatively – and at times crudely – described, feels a tad unoriginal.
 Instead, its the remarks on the escapism it offers disabled people is the most intriguing aspect of this elaborate piece – though as a deaf and disabled person myself, I may be biased in finding and making that point.

 To some, Midnight Movie may seem guilty of being too elaborate, with little to bring us back to the real-life, offline world on stage.
 However, this somewhat digital anthology offers many intriguing short stories for us to browse.

 Midnight Movie is now playing at The Royal Court until 21 December.

-Disclaimer: I was invited to watch Midnight Movie for free in exchange for a review of the performance.
-I did not receive payment for this review.
-All opinions stated are honest and my own.
+Disclaimer: I was invited to watch Midnight Movie for free in exchange for a review of the performance as a member of the press.
+I did not receive payment for this review and all opinions stated are honest and my own.